Make It Easy For Your Web Site Customer To Do Business With You

 About the Author

-Stephan Spencer is the founder and president of Netconcepts, a website development company.
+Stephan Spencer is the founder and president of Netconcepts, a web marketing agency.
 He is a frequent speaker at Internet conferences worldwide.
 He may be reached via e-mail at [email protected].

 From the fundamentals of link building to the nuances of natural linking patterns, virality, and authority.